hob71/Grape-Escape-Ecom/README.md

 * Fontawesome
 * Stripe
 * Pillow
+* Boto3
+* Psycopg2

 ## Deployment:
 The project was developed in Gitpod and pushed to GitHub and Heroku.

-To deploy my Inventory Manager project in Heroku the process was as follows:-
+To deploy my Grape Escape project in Heroku the process was as follows:-

 Opened Heroku in the browser.
 * Logged in with my username and password.
 * Selected 'new' and 'create new app'.
-* Created the name for the app, inventory-manager-mp3.
+* Created the name for the app, grape-escape-ecom.
 Name has to be unique.
 * Chose the region, Europe.
 * Opened terminal window in gitpod and logged into heroku using 'heroku login -i'
 * Entered my email address and password used to log into heroku app.
 * In terminal window typed 'git remote heroku' and the URL provide by Heroku for my app.
-* Create a 'requirements.txt' file and 'Procfile'.
+* Create a 'Procfile'.
+Requirementstxt was already created.
-* Start up a web process by typing heroku ps:scale web=1 in the terminal.
-* In heroku opened up 'settings' and entered in config variables.
-The IP and PORT.
-* In addition in variables connected the MONGO_URI.

-The gitignore file contains a env.py file which holds the log in path for Mongodb.
+* Start up Amazon aws for storage.
+* Added config variables to the heroku app, stripe secret keys, aws secret keys and the postgres database.
+* Select connect to git hub and automatic deployment in case of any changes.

-Final 'push' is the change of debug=TRUE to debug=FALSE.
+Final 'push' is the change of debug=TRUE to debug=False.

 Below are links to my GitHub and Heroku published sites.